- About AIDSVu

 Q. How do the state and county data on AIDSVu compare with national data?

 A. The national data released by CDC in their annual HIV Surveillance Report and AIDSVu’s state- and county-level data all come from the national HIV surveillance database housed at CDC.
 While CDC does not release county-level HIV prevalence data in the HIV Surveillance Report, state data contained in this report matches what is displayed on AIDSVu.

 Q. How did AIDSVu select the cities displaying ZIP code and census tract data?

-A. AIDSVu invited municipalities with high rates of HIV and AIDS, according to CDC’s recent HIV Surveillance Reports, to provide ZIP code and census tract data.
-AIDSVu’s resources and capacity determined the number of municipalities invited to provide ZIP code and census tract data.
+A. AIDSVu invited cities with highest rates of HIV diagnoses, according to CDC’s recent HIV surveillance report, to provide data.
+AIDSVu’s resources and capacity determine the number of new cities invited each year.

 Q. What does it mean that county-level surveillance figures might be “inflated” by state and federal correctional facilities?

 A. Some counties are home to state and federal correctional facilities where inmates have been diagnosed with HIV.
 Because the data displayed on AIDSVu count these inmates, and because the “persons living with an HIV diagnosis” data on AIDSVu are analyzed by residence at earliest HIV infection diagnosis, inmates diagnosed in correctional facilities may artificially inflate the rate and case count of persons living with an HIV diagnosis in the county.
 It is “artificial” in the sense that the rate and case count would not be that high in the county if the incarcerated cases were removed from the figures.
 See the Data Methods State/County page for more information about how AIDSVu determines the counties in which potential inflation may be occurring.